Published 29-05-2019 - Last updated: 15-07-2019

 Employers who have reported salary payments to the foreign national to the income register within the last three months from the time when the decision has been reached will be informed.
 The foreign national does not need to grant consent to the authorities in order for the authorities to inform the employer.

-The employer will be informed in detail about the specific situation in the letter from SIRI or the Danish Immigration Service.
+The employer will be informed in detail about the specific situation in the letter from SIRI or the Danish Immigration Service, including information about the foreign national’s right to work during an appeal case.
 The employer will also be able to contact the relevant authority and receive more detailed information.